AndreaAlberti07/AndreaAlberti07/README.md

 ## Contact

-I'm always excited to connect with like-minded individuals and potential collaborators.
+I'm always excited to connect with individuals sharing this passion and potential collaborators.
 Feel free to reach out to me via email at my [personal email](mailto:andalberti99@gmail.com) or my [institutional email](mailto:andrea.alberti01@universitadipavia.it).

 Looking forward to exploring the endless possibilities of technology and AI with you!